the-earth-31/sexbob/README.md

 # sexbob
 - bot for the saboingabob server
-- if you are planning to run this code on your own you must install the needed modules and you must make a discord bot application
+- if you are planning to run this code on your own you must install the needed modules and you must make a discord bot application and be using python 3.9

 This can be made by:
 1. Going onto the discord developer portal at discord.com/developers